 THIS is The Horticulture Industry Scheme CIC

-an award-winning, not-for-profit social enterprise.
-We are based in Thetford and work with returning citizens (former offenders) or people who have experienced homelessness, mental health challenges or addiction.
+We are an award-winning social enterprise, based in Thetford and Stowmarket.
+Our workforce comprises people with barriers to employment – returning citizens (prison leavers), people who have experienced homelessness, mental health challenges or addiction, care leavers and refugees.

-THIS provides grounds and garden maintenance services in the area local to Thetford, mostly for local businesses but also for private homes.
+THIS provides grounds and garden maintenance services in the areas local to Thetford and Stowmarket, mostly for local businesses but also for private homes.

 • Housing advice